dojo/docs/dojox/grid.rst

 TODO: introduce the component/class/method
 A structure is an array of views and a view is an array of cells.

+This Widget inherits from dojo.grid._Grid and hence all methods and properties pertaining to that Widget also apply here.

 Grid 1.2 Changes
 ----------------